 Motions for Appropriate Relief FAQ

 Defendants who have been convicted in a North Carolina criminal court have a right to file a Motion for Appropriate Relief.
 If you have been convicted of a crime, you might be worried that there is nothing left you can do but accept your conviction.
 At Arnold & Smith, PLLC, we understand how discouraging it is to receive a criminal conviction.
-You might be feeling hopeless about your conviction; however, with the right legal help, you do have hope.We Can Help
+You might be feeling hopeless about your conviction; however, with the right legal help, you have hope.Our Charlotte Motion for Appropriate Relief Lawyers can Help

 In a G.S.
 15A-1414 Motion for Appropriate Relief, the defendant must allege that the court that convicted the defendant engaged in an error.
 Errors can include one or more of the following: